NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Classes/Champion.md

 ## Weapon SpecializationLevel 7

 You've learned how to inflict greater injuries with the weapons you know best.
-You deal 2 additional damage with weapons and unarmed attacks in which you are an expert.
+You deal 2 additional damage with weapons and unarmed attacks in which you're an expert.
 This damage increases to 3 if you're a master, and to 4 if you're legendary.

 ## Champion ExpertiseLevel 9

 Prayers strengthen your divine power.
-Your proficiency ranks for your champion class DC and divine spell attack rolls and DCs increase to expert.
+Your proficiency ranks for your champion class DC, spell attack modifier, and spell DC increase to expert.

+## Reflex ExpertiseLevel 9

+You've developed a knack for dodging danger.
+Your proficiency rank for Reflex saves increases to expert.

-## Divine SmiteLevel 9
+## Relentless ReactionLevel 9

-Your champion's reaction improves.

-See specific causes for more information.
+Your champion's reaction improves, typically to punish the attacker with spiritual backlash.
+It gains the relentless reaction benefit listed in your cause below your champion's reaction.

-## JuggernautLevel 9
+## Sacred BodyLevel 9

-Your body is accustomed to physical hardship and resistant to ailments.
+The power of your deity keeps your body safe from harm, as true an edifice of the faith as a great temple.
 Your proficiency rank for Fortitude saves increases to master.
 When you roll a success on a Fortitude save, you get a critical success instead.

-## Lightning ReflexesLevel 9

-Your reflexes are lightning fast.
-Your proficiency rank for Reflex saves increases to expert.

-## AlertnessLevel 11

-You remain alert to threats around you.
-Your proficiency rank for Perception increases to expert.

 ## Divine WillLevel 11

 Your faith grants mastery of your will.
 Your proficiency rank for Will saves increases to master.
 When you roll a success on a Will save, you get a critical success instead.

-## ExaltLevel 11
+## Exalted ReactionLevel 11

 Your champion's reaction exalts nearby allies, allowing them to benefit as well.

-See specific causes for more information.
+When you use your champion's reaction, you also get the effect listed for its exalted reaction.

+## Perception ExpertiseLevel 11

+You remain alert to threats around you.
+Your proficiency rank for Perception increases to expert.

 ## Armor MasteryLevel 13